toan-ly/Senior-Design/docs/Milestones.md

 F3.
 Frontend Prototype\
 -- Develop basic UI components (chat window, input field, response display) and establish working frontend-backend communication.

 F4.
+Fall Design Presentation\
+-- Produce a succinct PowerPoint summarizing key information from past capstone assignments and featuring an overview of the project's current progress.

+F5.
 Deployment Environment Configuration\
 -- Set up hosting environment (local or cloud), configure dependencies, and deploy a working prototype accessible through a web UI for team testing.

-F5.
-Initial Project Documentation\
--- Complete technical documentation, architecture explanation, and simple how-to user guide.

 F6.
+Finalize Initial Project Documentation\
+-- Complete technical documentation, architecture explanation, and compile a simple how-to user guide.
+Verify that the repository is completely up to date and is not missing any important information.

+F7.
 Fall Report & Presentation\
 -- Compile past assignments and project details into a comprehensive report.
 Produce a succinct PowerPoint summarizing the report.

 \